 - Repeat until all tasks are in your workspace.

-Now, in order to get these tasks to show up on your Gantt chart, they must have due dates.
-You can also assign dates quickly using our shortcuts in the Task List view:
+To get these tasks to show up on your Gantt chart, they must have due dates.
+You can assign dates quickly using our shortcuts in the Task List view:

 - Hover over the right side of a task in the list; a small calendar icon will appear.